-The H2106-G7 memory bus is a quad-channel controller intended for use with four processor configurations.
-Note that memory DIMM slots should be populated equally in adjacent memory banks on each channel.
+The C2108-G8 memory bus is a controller array intended for use with one or two processor configurations.
+Note that memory DIMM slots should be populated equally in adjacent memory banks on each channel for optimal performance.

-Memory DIMM Rules
+Memory DIMM Functionality Guidelines

-Use the following rules when installing memory DIMMs:
+Use the following guidelines when installing memory DIMMs:

-The minimum memory recommended on the system is 16 GB.
+The minimum memory recommended on the system is 8 GB.

-- Populate the DIMMs in groups of four or eight per CPU as described in Table 5-1 on page 38 and Table 5-2 on page 39. - A minimum of four DIMMs per processor must always be present. - Mixing DIMM Sizes When mixing DIMMs on a channel that has a mixed number of ranks, it is recommended to have the total number of ranks on the channel be even to avoid bandwidth degradation.
-Example: placing a single-rank DIMM and a dual-rank DIMM on the same channel is not desirable. - For maximum memory performance the DIMMs within a node must be identical in: - Speed (1066 or 1333 Mtransfer/sec) - Number of ranks (1 or 2)
+- Populate the DIMMs in groups of four or eight per CPU as described in Table 5-1 on page 38 and Table 5-2 on page 39. - A minimum of one DIMM per processor must always be present for the system to function. - Mixing DIMM Sizes When mixing DIMMs on a processor that has a mixed number of ranks, it is recommended to have the total number of ranks on each channel be the same to avoid bandwidth degradation.
+Example: placing a single-rank DIMM and a dual-rank DIMM on the same channel is not desirable.